f/ufcs/README.md

 (1).add(2).divide(3); //=> 1
 ```

-This could be written as
+This also could be written as

 ```js
 uniform(